 Changing fear of failure into achievement

 Fear of failure is all down to perception and how you frame the outcome.
-If your child has a fear of failure try re framing the situation.
-Sit down and look at the things they have learnt from the experience.
+If your child has a fear of failure try re-framing the situation.
+Sit down and look at the things they have learned from the experience.
 What has it taught them about themselves?
 What could they have done differently?